JMB-Scripts/SEC-SAXS-Analysis/README.md

    - Necessary packages: numpy, matplotlib, scipy conda install numpy matplotlib scipy

-   - SAXS Data need to be in Å-1 all sub file in one folder
+   - SAXS data need to be in Å-1.
+   - All substracted files need to be in the same folder.

 ## Command syntax

  python Ragtime-vXX.py Folder qmin_offset qmax_offset

    - Folder/ : the location of the folder containing ONLY the Substracted files from SEC-SAXS.
-   - `qmin_offset`: the offset (in a number of lines) to be added to the first usable line to determine qmin, use the value from PRIMUS or RAW (in the range box).
+   - `qmin_offset`: the offset (in a number of lines) to determine qmin, use the value from PRIMUS (in the range box) or RAW (nmin) .
-   - `qmax_offset`: the offset (in a number of lines) to be added to the first usable line to determine qmax, use the value from PRIMUS or RAW (in the range box).
+   - `qmax_offset`: the offset (in a number of lines) to determine qmax, use the value from PRIMUS (in the range box) or RAW (nmax).

 ## Features
  1. Guinier approximation :